input-output-hk/partner-chains-smart-contracts/docs/Architecture.md

 3. _Functional_

-Once the first Merkle root is inserted, end-users can claim their tokens with the sidechain certificate, and also burn these tokens to bridge them back to the sidechain.
+Once the first Merkle root is inserted, end-users can claim their tokens with a sidechain certificate, and also burn these tokens to bridge them back to the sidechain.

 ### Claiming FUEL tokens (sidechain to mainchain)